JeffreyFennell/Carbon-Emissions/README.md

 - Compare US to other world powers.
 Explain their differences, potentially.
 - How are US emissions trending amidst current talks of climate change and global warming?
     - The world?
+- Percentage of world emissions for each of the top 5?

 ## Sources: